 for what condition is not easy.
 Increasingly scarce

 are the General Practitioners, the Family Physicians.

 Increasingly, Western Medicine is moving toward

 greater specialization.
 The body is a complex

-thing and does require deep and profound understanding
+thing and does require a deep and profound understanding

 of each system to begin to grasp the entire being.